HwWobbe/DefinitiveData-DeltaAlerts/README.md

+* spawn a portion of this README as a separate file in the AdManCa repos ; retrieve and incorporate via a PR.

 # 2022-08:
 ### -08-20: checking the new TiddlyHub design
 * This slight changing in the use of titles seems appealing.